openclarity/openclarity/plugins/store/kics/README.md

 KICS scan findings are exported via `Result` model defined in Scanner Plugin OpenAPI specs.
 They are saved to the specified output file in JSON format.

-> KICS outputs all its findings as `Misconfiguration` models under `Result.vmclarity.misconfigurations` property.
+> KICS outputs all its findings as `Misconfiguration` models under `Result.openclarity.misconfigurations` property.
 > See [Scanner Plugin OpenAPI specs](../../openapi.yaml).